UK lockdown a week earlier could have halved COVID-19 death toll, scientist says

 "So whilst I think the measures ... were warranted ... certainly had we introduced them earlier, we would have seen many fewer deaths."

-Ferguson, a professor at Imperial College in London, produced an influential model which influenced Britain's response to the pandemic and showed that unchecked, the virus could result in hundreds of thousands of deaths.
+Ferguson, a professor at Imperial College in London, produced a model which influenced Britain's response to the pandemic, but later stood down from Scientific Advisory Group for Emergencies (SAGE) after he was accused of breaking lockdown rules.

-However his later estimate, once lockdown had begun, that 20,000 might die, proved inaccurate because the elderly in care homes were not successfully shielded from the virus, he said.
+His comments echo those of another scientific adviser, John Edmunds, who said at the weekend that Britain should have gone into lockdown earlier.

-Ferguson stood down from the Scientific Advisory Group for Emergencies (SAGE), which plays a key role in shaping government policy, in May, after a newspaper reported he had broken lockdown rules by meeting a female friend.
+Johnson said it was too early to say what regrets he had or lessons he could learn over the handling of the pandemic.

 ((alistair.smout@thomsonreuters.com; +44 207 542 7064; Reuters Messaging: alistair.smout.thomsonreuters.com@reuters.net))